 Wine has been produced on the estate since 1749 and an on-site museum transports visitors to a bygone era of making wine using horse-drawn carts, rope-pulley-bucket systems, and manual crushing of grapes.
 On the same property, you can visit the Château Cordeillan-Bages, the four-star hotel and Michelin-star restaurant that accompany the winery.
 Spend a night living in luxury in one of the staterooms and pair your superb meal with an aged wine grown straight from the nearby vineyards.

-This champagne producer has been welcoming visitors to their winery on the fringes of the town of Epernay for over forty years, and the warm welcome and obvious passion for their produce makes hosts Ghislain and Marie-Jose the perfect people to take you around this wonderful family winery.
-Homemade cooking accompanies the champagne tastings here, and while they supply many of the big names in champagne production, their own smaller production line produces some very tasty champagne too.
+The sparkling wine producer Champagne G. Tribaut has been welcoming visitors to their winery on the fringes of the town of Épernay for over 40 years, right in the heart of the historic Champagne region about two hours east of Paris.
+The warm welcome and obvious passion for their products make hosts Ghislain and Marie-Jose the perfect people to take you around this wonderful family winery.
+Homemade cooking accompanies the champagne tastings here, and while they supply many of the big names in champagne production, their own smaller production line produces some very tasty champagne, too.

 Domaine Weinbach, Alsace

-It is not only wine that is produced in the vineyards of France, and here you will be able to take the tour of the winery that produces the tasty spirit that is twice distilled before being aged for two years in oak barrels.
-You can see that while some aspects have seen technological advances, the importance of the wooden barrels is still to be seen.
-The tour here certainly takes in a much larger commercial operation, but is still well worthwhile, with a lovely restaurant in the main house where you can enjoy great food well suited to the flavor of the cognac.
+You can see that while some aspects have seen technological advances, the importance of the wooden barrels is still apparent.
+The tour here certainly takes in a much larger commercial operation, but is still well worthwhile, with a lovely restaurant in the main house where you can enjoy great food well-suited to the flavor of the cognac.